AirCastPL/CSharpCodeStandards/040_CodingStyle.md

 28. Always apply C# comment-blocks (///) to public, protected, and internal declarations.
 29. Only use C# comment-blocks for documenting the API.
 30. Always include <summary> comments.
 Include <param>, <return>, and <exception> comment sections where applicable.
-31. Include <see cref=°®°®/> and <seeAlso cref=°®°®/> where possible.
+31. Include <see cref=‚Äù‚Äù/> and <seeAlso cref=‚Äù‚Äù/> where possible.
 32. Always add CDATA tags to comments containing code and other embedded markup in order to avoid encoding issues.
     Example:
     /// <example>
-    /// Add the following key to the °ßappSettings°® section of your config:
+    /// Add the following key to the ‚ÄúappSettings‚Äù section of your config:
     /// <code> <![CDATA[
     /// <configuration>
     /// <appSettings>
-    /// <add key=°®mySetting°® value=°®myValue°®/>
+    /// <add key=‚ÄùmySetting‚Äù value=‚ÄùmyValue‚Äù/>
     /// </appSettings>
     /// </configuration>
     ///  ]]> ></code>